-In most circumstances, we encourage students to speak to their class teacher.
-However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff, the school social worker etc.].
+We encourage students to speak to their teacher.
+However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing officers, or school nurse.

-Parents/carers who may develop concerns that their child is involved in, or has witnessed bullying behaviour should contact the leadership team on 9704 6313
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Hillsmeade Primary School should contact a member of the school's leadership team.